Max-Affine Spline Insights Into Deep Network Pruning: Experiment results

 We next extend the analysis to global pruning, where the mismatch of the filter dimension in different layers impedes the cosine similarity calculation.
-To solve this issue, we adopt PCA for reducing the feature dimensions to the same before applying the spline pruning policy.
+To solve this issue, in practice, we adopt PCA \citep{scholz2008nonlinear} for reducing the feature dimensions to the same before applying the spline pruning.
+However, we also consider factor analysis (FA) dimension reduction to demonstrate that spline pruning is not sensitive to the adopted dimension reduction methods as long as it can be used to measure the correlation between two units, and these FA experiments are provided in Appendix \ref{app:comp_FA}.

-\textbf{Spline Pruning over SOTA on CIFAR.} Table 1 in the Appendix compares the retraining accuracy and total training FLOPS/energy of spline pruning with four SOTA pruning methods \cite{frankle2019lottery,lee2018snip,liu2017learning,luo2017thinet}, whose detailed descriptions are in Sec.
-C.2 of the Appendix.
-These results show that spline pruning consistently outperforms all competitors in terms of the accuracy and computational cost trade-offs.
-Specifically, compared with \textbf{the strongest competitor} among the four SOTA baselines, spline pruning achieves 0.8 $\times$ $\sim$ 3.5 $\times$ training FLOPs reductions while offering comparable or even better (-0.67\% $\sim$ 0.69\%) accuracies.
+\textbf{Spline pruning over SOTA on CIFAR.} Table \ref{tab:spline_cifar} compares the retraining accuracy, the total training FLOPs, and the total training energy of our spline pruning methods with four SOTA pruning baselines, including two unstructured pruning baselines (i.e., the original lottery ticket (LT) training \citep{frankle2019lottery} and SNIP \citep{lee2018snip}) and two structured pruning baselines (i.e., NS \citep{liu2017learning} and ThiNet \citep{luo2017thinet}).
+The results demonstrate that our spline pruning again consistently outperforms all the competitors in terms of the achieved accuracy and training efficiency trade-offs.
+Specifically, compared with the strongest competitor among the four SOTA baselines, spline pruning achieves \textbf{0.8 $\times$ $\sim$ 3.5 $\times$} training FLOPs reductions and \textbf{0.7 $\times$ $\sim$ 1.5 $\times$} energy cost reductions while offering comparable or even better (-0.67\% $\sim$ 0.69\%) accuracies.
+In particular, spline pruning consistently achieves \textbf{1.16 $\times$ $\sim$ 3.16 $\times$} training FLOPs reductions than all the structured pruning baselines, while leading to comparable or better accuracies (-0.17\% $\sim$ 1.28\%).
+More comparisons with baselines of pruning at initialization can be found in Appendix \ref{app:comp_init}.